5 MIN READ

 Alien number, if applicable

-Date and place your petition or application was filed
+Date and place your petition or immigration application petition was filed

 Receipt number, if you have one